 Some tax credits reduce your tax liability dollar-for-dollar, so it makes sense to pursue them.

-Take advantage of all the ones you qualify for.
-Look at:
+Take advantage of all the ones you qualify for:

 - Child and dependent care credits